melindaleung/Kaggle-Practice-Datasets/Default of Credit Card Clients/README.md

 Using those conclusions, I will provide the following recommendations:
 -Since there weren't any extreme demographic variables that indicated high risk borrowers, every credit card holder should receive information or a quick course on credit card usage before they are granted a card.
 There could also be additional information targeting the aforementioned population but it isn't necessary.
 - Instead, monitoring repayment history is more useful.
 If any card holder fails to pay duly, monitor the holder.
 They could watch a video about credit card default and be required to learn more information about the issue, since those who delay payment have a higher chance of default.
 In addition, card holders with low credit limits should also be watched.
-- The best way to predict if a cardholder is likely to default on their credit card is with Random Forest.
+- The best way to predict if a cardholder is likely to default on their credit card is by applying a Random Forest algorithm.